ucsb-cs16/s19-ykk/_info/syllabus.md

 ## Support

 You are not alone in this course; the teaching staff are here to support you as you learn the material.
 It is expected that some aspects of the course will take time to master, and the best way to master challenging material is to ask questions.
 For online questions, use [Piazza](https://piazza.com/class).
 We will also hold office hours and open lab hours for in-person discussions.
-See more information [here](https://ucsb-cs16.github.io/w19/info/openlab).
+See more information [here](https://ucsb-cs16.github.io/s19/info/staff).

 ## Diversity and Inclusiveness

-I strive to create an environment in which students from diverse backgrounds and perspectives can be well-served in this course, where students' learning needs can be addressed both in and out of class, and where the diversity that the students bring to this class is viewed as a resource, strength, and benefit.
-It is my intent to present materials and activities that are respectful of diversity: gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.
+We (the instructor and the mentors) strive to create an environment in which students from diverse backgrounds and perspectives can be well-served in this course, where students' learning needs can be addressed both in and out of class, and where the diversity that the students bring to this class is viewed as a resource, strength, and benefit.
+It is our intent to present materials and activities that are respectful of diversity: gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.
 Your suggestions are encouraged and appreciated.
 Please let me know ways to improve the effectiveness of the course for you personally, or for other students or student groups.

-I (like many people) am still in the process of learning about diverse perspectives and identities.
-If something was said in class (by anyone) that made you feel uncomfortable, please, don't hesitate to talk to me about it.
-Help me create a welcoming, inclusive atmosphere that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including gender identity and expression, sexual orientation, disability, neuro(a)typicality, physical appearance, age, race, socioeconomic status, ethnicity, nationality, culture, or religion (or lack thereof)).
+We (like many people) am still in the process of learning about diverse perspectives and identities.
+If something was said in class/section (by anyone) that made you feel uncomfortable, please, don't hesitate to talk to me about it.
+Help us create a welcoming, inclusive atmosphere that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including gender identity and expression, sexual orientation, disability, neuro(a)typicality, physical appearance, age, race, socioeconomic status, ethnicity, nationality, culture, or religion (or lack thereof)).

 (Inspired by and adopted from [Mine Çetinkaya-Rundel](http://www2.stat.duke.edu/courses/Spring18/Sta199) and [Hacker Hours](https://hackerhours.org/policies.html)).